zainulabidin302/python-sdk/README.md

  1. A Python API (with flask)
  2. A front end Ract App.

 Here, I will discuss the backend which is the api part.
-For front end, click here.
+For front end, click (here)[https://github.com/zainulabidin302/FacePlusPlus-React-Demo].

 # Flask API for FacePlusPlus